CoderMohitSinha/KBS-Project/README.md

     - test model with cross validation
     - plot the model output using various plots
     - optimize model if necessary

+For the machine learning pipeline, we started with a jupyter notebook on google colab.
+We queued jobs of Select SQL Queries from Google BigQuery datsets and tested various machine learning models.
+More on this [here](https://github.com/narendrapahuja/KBS-Project/blob/master/air_quality_dataset_prediction.ipynb).
+Finally we used these jupyter notebooks on Google DataFlow and apache beam to get results for our final dashboard.

 ## 6. Final Dashboard for User Group
     - Visualization to that displays various factors affecting the air quality.